-When it comes to food, Italians love etiquette.
-It doesn’t matter if you’re at a fine-dining establishment with jacketed waiters or chowing down on pizza at a plastic table: There are some things that will always get you dirty looks.
+It may not seem that Italians always love rules in general — but food rules in Italy?
+Absolutely quintessential.
+It doesn’t matter if you’re at a fine-dining establishment with jacketed waiters or chowing down on pizza at a plastic table: There are some things that, when it comes to dining etiquette in Italy, will always get you dirty looks.
 Or snide comments from the servers.
-(Yes, the people you’re paying for for the food.
-That’s a subject for a whole other day…)

 Below, 11 ways to make servers into enemies and annoy neighboring Italians — all while doing the seemingly-simple task of consuming food.

-2018 update: Since I wrote this post eight (!!!) years ago, some things have changed… slightly.
+(2019 update: Since I wrote this post nine (!!!) years ago, some things have changed… slightly.
 Namely, there is so much more tourism to cities like Rome than even a few years ago.
 The results of this are what you might expect.

 First, servers are becoming less disgusted taken aback by non-Italian food habits.
 They’re more used to seeing it.
 Second, the local culture is changing: Italy in general (like the rest of the world) is becoming more globalized and locals are following more international trends.
 So while Italy’s food culture remains unique (and I hope it always stays that way), you can now find (a handful of) restaurants serving US-style breakfast or pizzas with unusual gourmet toppings, for example.

 That being said, even if you can get away with breaking these traditions, part of the allure of Italy is its tradition!
 (Particularly food tradition, of course).
 And Italians I know still abide by all of the below.
 So I still stand behind all of these dining etiquette tips (and abide by them!)
 100%.
 That being said, I recommend looking at the comments section below the post — Italians from other parts of the country have chipped in on how true they think these each are in their region (or at all), and it’s been fascinating to read!)

 Without further ado, here are the food rules in Italy you won’t want to break.